kaushal-k-k/CNN/README.md

 model = trained model
 layer_no = default 1 , any conv layer no of model whose filter you need to visulaize

+## plot_guided_backprop() - for doing guided back propagation on any 10 neurons for the conv5 layer and plotting the images which excite them
+- all the parametrs are hancoded it can be changed inside the plot_guided_backprop() for doing guided back prop on any other layes

 ## load_pretrained_model(name,k = False,default_shape = False) - to load pretrianed model
 name = 'vgg16' , 'resnet50' , 'inception_v3'
 - if need to add any new pretrined model update the last_conv, i_shape and import the required modules